John Paul McQueen: Departure (2017)

 On 11 January 2017, it was announced that Sutton was leaving his role as John Paul.
-The Sun newspaper reported that John Paul was set to meet a grisly ending after driving off the edge of a cliff in his car in dramatic scenes airing later in the year.
+A journalist from The Sun newspaper reported that John Paul was set to meet a grisly ending after driving off the edge of a cliff in his car in dramatic scenes airing later in the year.
 However, bosses remained tight-lipped as to whether it would actually be John Paul's exit storyline or not.

 Reintroduction (2019)

 On 18 March 2019, it was announced that Sutton had reprised his role for a cameo appearance in one episode that month.
 John Paul returns for the wedding of his parents, Myra and Sally St. Claire (Annie Wallace).
 Sutton filmed a video appearance, which was played to the congression at the wedding.
 The actor was unable to commit to a longer return due to commitments in theatre.

 It was confirmed on 19 July 2019 that two former cast members would be returning on a permanent basis in the build-up to Hollyoaks twenty-fifth anniversary during the following year.
 Sutton's return was announced five days later, following the announcement of Jamie Lomas' return as Warren Fox the previous day.
 Sutton expressed his delight at reprising the role, calling John Paul "a character that [he cares] deeply about".
 Executive producer Kirkwood called the character "one of the most beloved characters in Hollyoaks history" and was pleased that he would be returning.
 He explained that he wanted John Paul to become a "figurehead" at Hollyoaks High School and bring order to the McQueen household as he returns for "another groundbreaking chapter".

 Kirkwood invited Sutton for dinner, where he asked him to reprise his role.
 The actor was surprised, but flattered to be asked to return, especially since the soap had recently won a Best Soap award.
 In his absence, John Paul reunited with Craig, but they have separated when John Paul returns.
 Sutton explained that Craig leaves John Paul for his personal trainer.
 He confirmed that the split would be discussed and it is "not glossed over".
 Kirkwood revealed that he also invited Burnet back to the cast, but he declined the offer.
 He explained that it would be foolish not to reintroduce John Paul because of this.
 On the characters' relationship, Kirkwood commented, "I see them as having a lifetime of tortured romance — that will inevitably mean the occasional break-up."